hapijs/joi/README.md

 Sets a default value if the original value is undefined where:
 - `value` - the value. `value` supports [references](#refkey-options).

+Note that if `value` is an object, any changes to the object after `default()` is called will change the reference and any future assignment.

 ```javascript
 var schema = {
     username: Joi.string().default('new_user')